Aden-Q/csci-5607/hw2b/README.md

 ## Description

-This program simulates a first person view of walking around a scene.
+This program simulates a first-person view of walking around a scene.

 ## Dependencies